 He asserted that the power utilities had taken up a drive to replace all the public lighting within the Greater Hyderabad Municipal Corporation limits and this would be extended to other areas in the due course.
 “We have to assess the savings we can achieve once the replacement is completed in the GHMC limits,” he said.
 AP power utilities adopt energy efficiency measures while TS is sceptical of claims on energy savings

-- Transmission preference for wind projects Read more
+- Outlook improving for PFC, REC Read more